ErpNetDocs/tech/modules/system/index.md

 ## Security

-[**Security**]() module provides robust mechanisms for managing user access, permissions, and roles, ensuring data protection and secure integration with external applications.
+[**Security**]() provides robust mechanisms for managing user access, permissions, and roles, ensuring data protection and secure integration with external applications.
 It includes tools for setting up user domains, groups, and system-wide permissions.

 ## Monitoring